 This might be BCAM’s biggest failure of all.

-I believe most people want more.
-I believe most people want a truthful, complete, non-edited-down and not overly-pinktified version of breast cancer awareness.
+I think most people want more.
+Most people want a truthful, complete, non-edited-down and not overly-pinktified version of breast cancer awareness.

 People can handle the truth.